 A Public Realm Strategy for Village Centre Material change for this stretch of High Street - carriageway and pavements - would mark it as special.
-Specification of materials such as stone sets would also contribute to traffic calming and pedestrian safety.
-Potential for the rearrangement of Church Lane and High Street junction to create a more attractive public space.
-Pavement could be extended to allow for an expanded more generous pedestrian realm and for traffic calming.
+Specification of materials such as stone sets may also contribute to traffic calming and pedestrian safety.
+Potential for the rearrangement of Church Lane Junction to create a more attractive public space.
+Monument moved to the edge of the junction and pavement extended to allow for an expanded pedestrian realm and traffic calming.